 The Field Museum is actually a “Library of Biodiversity” as it has been documenting plant, animal and fossil species of the world for 125 years.
 As Dr. Kerbis Peterhans notes, “Come join the team at the museum where you will work on these specimens: either sorting, cataloguing, photographing, drawing, databasing, or counting.
 Let us know if there are a particular group of plants or animals that you are interested in and we will see if we can find you a position.”

 SUST 330 includes weekly seminar-style class meetings where students discuss readings and hear from scientists working on biodiversity research in a variety of fields.
 They then work individually with a scientist in one of the many laboratories/collection departments of the museum, based on their individual interests.
-Several RU students have secured short-term paid positions following their successful experiences in this course, and two are currently employed on a year-round basis.
+Several RU students have secured research internships as well as short-term paid positions following their successful experiences in this course.

 For additional information about SUST 330 at the Field Museum, please contact Dr. Kerbis Peterhans (firstname.lastname@example.org).